All Episodes

 It'd be interesting to see.

-KXOK St. Louis, oh KFI Los Angeles.
+Oh, KFI Los Angeles.

-Uh or that was KHJ back then.
+Or no, it was KHJ back then.

-Those would be that would be fun to see.
+That would be fun to see.

-Bush delivered Turkey, Thanksgiving troops in Iraq.
+Bush delivered turkey Thanksgiving troops in Iraq.

-This year the White House sent a turkey to Afghanistan.
+This year, the White House sent a turkey to Afghanistan.